-Work from home arrangements will continue to prove to play a major part in reducing carbon emissions.
-The biggest reduction will be due to the reduction of the number of people driving their car to work.
+Remote work arrangements will continue to prove to play a major part in reducing carbon emissions.
+The biggest reduction will be due to the reduction in the number of people driving their car to work.
 Reducing commuter travel is one of the quickest, easiest and cheapest ways to lower your carbon footprint.

-When working from home you may even have the option to work in a more naturally ambient environment.
+When working remotely from home, you may even have the option to work in a more natural ambient environment.
 This will eliminate the need to have the lights on in your house.
 If you do need to have lights on you are only ever lighting one room, and you can opt to use a lamp instead of your regular ceiling lights.

-- Reduced carbon footprint due to less cars on the road.
+- Reduced carbon footprint due to fewer cars on the road.